Medical expert of the article

 Treatment of Kaposi's sarcoma

-At present, depending on the clinical picture of the disease, mono- or polychemotherapy (cyclophosphamide, vincristine, vinblastine, prospidin) is used.
-The effectiveness of treatment increases with the use of interferon a 2 (viferon), inducers of interferon.
+Currently, depending on the clinical picture of the disease, mono- or polychemotherapy is used (cyclophosphamide, vincristine, vinblastine, prospidin).
+The effectiveness of treatment increases with the use of interferon a 2 (viferon), interferon inducers.

-For local treatment, radiotherapy is used, which is performed in the presence of tumor formations of a large lesion area.
-Single pose - 8 g, total - up to 30 g.
-Assign injection of cytostatics in the lesion (vinblastine - 0.1 mg of the drug per 1 cm 2 of the tumor area).
-To remove protrusions above the surface of the site, surgical excision or cryodestruction is used.
+For local treatment, radiation therapy is used, which is carried out in the presence of tumor formations of a large affected area.
+A single dose is 8 g, the total dose is up to 30 g.
+An injection of cytostatics into the lesion is prescribed (vinblastine - 0.1 mg of the drug per 1 cm 2 of the tumor area).
+Surgical excision or cryodestruction is used to remove nodes protruding above the surface.

 Drugs